Skip to content

 Terminal window

 This brings up three services: db (PostgreSQL with a persistent volume), app (Kotauth from GHCR), and caddy (automatic TLS).
-Caddy obtains the certificate on first startup — this requires port 80 to be reachable for the ACME HTTP-01 challenge.
+Caddy obtains the certificate on first startup — port 80 must be reachable for the ACME HTTP-01 challenge.

-If you already have a reverse proxy running on the host, skip the Caddy overlay and proxy to port 8080 directly.
+If you already have a reverse proxy, use docker-compose.yml (local/eval compose) and proxy to port 8080 directly.
+Set KAUTH_TRUSTED_PROXY=true and KAUTH_ENV=production in .env.

 auth.yourdomain.com {